Walmart shopper charged with pulling gun during mask dispute

 According to an arrest report, Scavetta admitted to sheriff’s investigators he was the shopper in surveillance video who pulled a gun during a July 12 argument with Chris Estrada, who had told him to wear a mask because of the coronavirus pandemic.
 Palm Beach County requires masks be worn in stores.

 Scavetta, a software developer, told investigators he had been wearing a mask, but it got wet in the rain as he pushed his father in a wheelchair through the parking lot into the Royal Palm Beach store.
-That made it difficult to breath and fogged his glasses, so he took it off, he told investigators.
+That made it difficult to breathe and fogged his glasses, so he took it off, he told investigators.

 The argument began when Estrada’s young daughter almost walked into Scavetta and his father.
 The men agreed in their statements that Estrada told Scavetta he should wear a mask and Scavetta cursed at him.
 Estrada told Scavetta not to curse in front of his daughter.